oracle-livelabs/oci/oci-cis-landing-zone/03-configure-variables/configure.md

 We will not be covering these sections yet.
 Leave them as-is.

-### Events and Notifications
+## Task 3: Configure Events and Notifications

 There are two required notification contacts as required by CIS controls.
 An email address for a network admin and a security admin.
 Once created, these addresses will receive a confirmation email letting the person on the other end know that they are signed up for these notifications.
 Upon validating that they want to continue receiving the notifications, they will be sent messages when a network or security (IAM) object is created, modified, or destroyed.
 There can be multiple endpoints for each service to allow for redundancy if specifying the addresses of individuals.
 More often than not, these notifications go to shared inboxes for their respective teams.

 There are further endpoints defined for admins of other services, but these are not mandatory under the CIS benchmark.
 For this lab, we will not use them.

-__Enter your email in the _Network Admin Email Endpoints_ and _Security Admin Email Endpoints_.__
+1. Enter your email in _Network Admin Email Endpoints_

+2. Enter your email in _Security Admin Email Endpoints_.

 ![Events and Notifications Options](images/events_notifications.png "Admin Endpoints")

-### Object Storage
+## Task 4: Configure Object Storage

 Leaving the _Enable Object Storage bucket_ checkbox selected will create an Object Storage Bucket in the AppDev compartment of the Landing Zone.
 This is largely as a demonstration of where application data should reside in the Landing Zone compartment structure.

-Leave the box checked.
+1. Leave the box checked.
 In the future, uncheck it to prevent a bucket from being created with the Landing Zone.

 ![Object Storage Option](images/object_storage.png "Object Storage Bucket Checkbox")

+## Task 5: Inspect Options

 ### Cloud Guard